pkarsy/mqtt-tunnel/README.md

 to `server.json` .
 The config is reloaded automatically

-Also it is recommended to add theese options ton sshd_config **Server side** (conservative, just to clean up stale sessions):
+Also it is recommended to add theese options to sshd_config **Server side** (conservative, just to clean up stale sessions):
 ```
 # /etc/ssh/sshd_config